-A helicopter circled over our ship and I could see a small boat beside us escorting the Voyager through the narrow canal.
+A helicopter circled over our ship and I could see a small boat beside us escorting our ship through the narrow canal.
 Men in bright yellow vests patrolled our decks with binoculars, scanning the horizon.
 Behind us was a long convoy of cargo ships.
 The Canal is only 75' deep with no locks.
 Ships travel in one direction part of the day, then traffic is switched the opposite direction.
 All very orderly and quiet.
 A peaceful glide through murky water with thousands of flies hitching a free ride.

 |Hazel keeps our suite "shipshape!"|